quisquous/cactbot/README.md

 1. Run `npm install` in the root of the cactbot directory.
 1. Run `npm run build` or `npm start`.

-Cactbot should always work with the latest LTS release If this is not the case, file an issue
+Cactbot should always work with the latest LTS release.

+If this is not the case, file an issue.

 See the [contributing](CONTRIBUTING.md#validating-changes-via-webpack) documentation for more details about using Webpack.